-Using the Citrix Virtual Apps and Desktops service, you can deliver secure virtual apps and desktops to any device, and leave most of the product installation, setup, configuration, upgrades, and monitoring to Citrix.
+Using the Citrix Virtual Apps and Desktops service, you can deliver secure virtual apps and desktops to any device, leaving most of the installation, setup, upgrades, and monitoring to Citrix.
 You maintain complete control over applications, policies, and users while delivering the best user experience on any device.

-You connect your resources to the service through Citrix Cloud Connector, which serves as a channel for communication between Citrix Cloud and your resource locations.
-Cloud Connector enables cloud management without requiring any complex networking or infrastructure configuration such as VPNs or IPsec tunnels.
-Resource locations contain the machines and other resources that deliver applications and desktops to your subscribers.
+You connect your resources to the service through a Citrix Cloud Connector, which serves as a channel for communication between Citrix Cloud and your resource locations.
+The Cloud Connector enables cloud management without requiring any complex networking or infrastructure configuration such as VPNs or IPsec tunnels.
+Resource locations contain the Cloud Connectors, plus the machines and other resources that deliver applications and desktops to your subscribers.

 The following graphic shows the core components in a Citrix Virtual Apps and Desktops service deployment.

 As shown in the graphic, Citrix manages the core components in Citrix Cloud.
-Citrix also takes care of installing and upgrading those components.
+Citrix takes care of installing and upgrading those components.
 (This differs from an on-premises Citrix Virtual Apps and Desktops deployment, where you are responsible for installing, managing, and upgrading the core components.)

 Components in Citrix Cloud

 Citrix installs and manages the following components in Citrix Cloud for the Citrix Virtual Apps and Desktops service.

-The Delivery Controller is the central control layer component in a deployment.
+Delivery Controllers: The Citrix Delivery Controller is the central control layer component in a deployment.
 The Controller’s services communicate through the Cloud Connectors in each resource location to:

 - Distribute applications and desktops.